 Enabling AutoComplete for Web Interface 5.x

-Enabling AutoComplete for web Interface 5.x is the same as enabling AutoComplete in Web Interface 4.x with one exception.
-Web Interface 5.x does not use a <input type=”submit” /> button to submit form data.
+button to submit form data.
 Instead, Web Interface 5.x uses JavaScript to submit the form data.
-This causes an issue with AutoComplete because AutoComplete only commits data to Protected Storage via a <input type=”submit” /> button.
-So, to get around this bug “feature”, we need to do some trickery.
+This causes an issue with AutoComplete because AutoComplete only commits data to Protected Storage via a <input type=”submit” />

-Since AutoComplete only works with <input type=”submit” /> buttons, we need to add one of these buttons to our login page.
-We do not actually want to see this button since it is just there to facilitate the AutoComplete functionality, so we set the display style on the submit button to none (<input type=”submit” style=”display: none” />)
+buttons, we need to add one of these buttons to our login page.
+We do not actually want to see this button since it is just there to facilitate the AutoComplete functionality, so we set the display style on the submit button to none (<input type=”submit” style=”display: none” />

 Finally, we need to manipulate the Web Interface JavaScript code that submits to form to tell it to “virtually press” our hidden submit button (this will cause AutoComplete to save the data).
 Here are all the steps necessary to implement AutoComplete in Web Interface 5.x: